SNCF Class Z 50000: Technical characteristics

-The dual-current capacity (1,500 volts DC and 25,000 volts AC) enables the train to serve the entire Ile-de-France network.
+The dual-current capacity (1,500 V DC and 25,000 V AC) enables the train to serve the entire Ile-de-France network.
 Its electrical consumption is 20% lower than that of equipment in circulation in 2009.

-The two traction motors per bogie are of the three-phase asynchronous type; they operate at a voltage of 380 volts - 50 hertz.

-The motorization is distributed over five motor bogies, located at each end, in line with the driving cabs, and between cars 2 and 3, 3 and 4 and 6 and 7 (in the long version) or 5 and 6 (in the short).
+Each bogie has two three-phase asynchronous traction motors.
+They each operate at a voltage of 380 V and 50 hertz.
+Traction power is distributed over five motor bogies, one located at each end of the train set, and between cars 2 and 3, 3 and 4, and 6 and 7 in the long version, or 5 and 6 in the short variant.

-A train is divided into two distinct sets of traction chain, cars 1 to 4 on the one hand and cars 6 to 8 on the other hand.
-Each of these half-elements has two traction chains in parallel, redundancy which reduces the risk of unavailability in the event of a breakdown.
+A train is divided into two distinct sets: cars 1 to 4 on the one hand, and cars 6 to 8 on the other hand.
+Each of these half-elements has two traction circuits in parallel.
+This redundancy reduces the risk of trainset unavailability in the event of a breakdown.
 The Z 50000 are distinguished by another specific feature: in normal operation, only 80% of the available power, or 2950 kW for one element, is used.
 In the event of failure of one of the engine blocks, the other engines are actuated at 100% in order to ensure the normal operation of the train.

-The acceleration reaches 0.9 m/s2 for the eight-cell configuration and 1 m/s2 for the seven-cell configuration.
+The acceleration reaches 0.9 m/s2 for the eight-motor up to 1/05 m/s2 in maximum engine power configuration and 1 m/s2 for the seven-motor configuration which can also reach 1,1 m/s 2.
 The deceleration reaches -1.05 m/s2 during service braking.

 Formations

-As of 7 June 2025, 360 Z50000 trainsets (01H to 360L).
+As of 7 June 2025, 360 Z50000 trainsets (01H to 360L) have been delivered.

 8 cars sets

-The 8-cars trainsets are formed as shown below, with five motorised cars and three non-powered trailer cars (5M3T) more precisely with 5 motorized bogies jacobs and 4 trailer bogies.
+The 8-cars trainsets are formed as shown below, with five motorised cars and three non-powered trailer cars (5M3T).
+Each trainset has 5 motorized Jakobs bogies and 4 trailer bogies.

-They are based at the Noisy le Sec (Line E and P), and les Joncherolles /St Denis (Line H and K) depot.
+They are based at the Noisy le Sec (Line E and P), and les Joncherolles/St Denis (Line H and K) depots.